Understanding map

 At this point it is important to talk about Currying.
 Currying is the idea that there only exists functions with one-argument and they always have to return a value.
 F# is such a language and does currying automatically.

-That is also the very reason why you see multiple ->
+That is also the very reason why you see multiple -> inside a function signature. -> is

 basically the symbol for a function.
 On it's left-side is the input of the function, on the right